-The highest of the core parametric result, the Gap Risk Measure and the Margin Floor calculations is the final, applied VaR charge.
+The highest of (i) the core parametric result and (ii) the Margin Floor calculation is added to the Gap Risk Measure calculation, if applicable, to result in the final, applied VaR charge.

 Positions in certain securities are excluded from the VaR charge and are instead charged a haircut-based volatility charge.
 Such securities include, for example, corporate and municipal bond and Illiquid Securities (as defined in the Rules).
 For Illiquid Securities and securities that are less amenable to statistical analysis, the applicable haircut-based volatility charge is calculated by multiplying the absolute value of the Member's position in that security by a percentage that is no less than 10 percent.
 The percentage is specific to the price level of security; generally securities with lower market prices will be margined with greater haircuts.
 UITs are margined with an applicable percentage of no less than 2 percent.
 For securities that are amenable to statistical analysis only in a complex manner, the applicable percentage is no less than 2 percent.
 The haircut rates for corporate bonds are derived from the bond's maturity and credit rating category into which that bond is classified.
 There are currently 36 maturity/credit rating categories.
 For municipal bonds, the haircut rates depend on bond maturity, credit rating, and the bond's sector.
 For an SFT position that becomes an ineligible SFT security whose Current Market Price falls below \$5, a 100 percent haircut of the market value is applied.